Are you fascinated when you see Deaf

 - Please join us and take American Sign Language!

-De Anza College offers a three quarter sequence to develop beginning communication skills in American Sign Language.
+De Anza College offers a two quarter sequence courses to develop beginning communication skills in American Sign Language.
+(SIGN 3 enrollment has declined and is longer scheduled.)
 The courses are UC/CSU transferable and may be used to meet general education area requirements.

 - SIGN 1 Elementary (1st quarter) 5 units